A video interview can help you screen candidates more effectively in situations such as:

 When you invite candidates to a video interview, be clear on how they’ll join the video call.
 It’s best to send them instructions in an email to avoid any confusion.
 Here are two sample invitations you can send: a video interview email template and a Skype interview invitation email template.

-You might have also heard it as “on-demand video interview” or “one-way video interview”.
-As opposed to the live interview, this one is asynchronous.
-The interviewer asks all candidates to answer two or three questions, and candidates record and submit their answers through the video interview platform.
+You might have also heard it as “on-demand video interview” or “recorded video interview”.
+As opposed to the two-way interview, this one is asynchronous.
+The interviewer asks all candidates to answer a series of questions, and candidates record and submit their answers through the video interview platform.

 For employers, recorded video interviews are time-saving.
 Instead of scheduling and conducting phone, video or in-person interviews on an individual basis, they can send the same set of questions and instructions to all candidates for a role and review answers at their own convenience.
 Real-time interviews can also be challenging in cases where: